GuillemTools/UDebugPanel/DOCUMENTATION.md

 > If you are using [Assembly Definitions](https://docs.unity3d.com/2020.1/Documentation/Manual/ScriptCompilationAssemblyDefinitionFiles.html), you may need to include the DebugPanel.Runtime assembly.

 > [!NOTE]
-> Works with both [New](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.14/manual/index.html) and Old Input Systems
+> Works with both [New](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.14/manual/index.html) and Old Input Systems.

 ## ✔️ After installing
 To quickly check if everything has been setup properly, you can go to `DebugPanel/Examples/Scenes/` and open any of the example scenes.
 When you run any of those scenes, a simple functionality example should play.